WASP-67

-A multiplicity survey in 2016 has found one candidate stellar companion to WASP-67 at a projected separation of 4.422±0.018 ".
+A multiplicity survey in 2016 found one candidate stellar companion to WASP-67 at a projected separation of 4.422±0.018 ".
 Nonetheless, follow-up observations in 2017 failed to find any bound stellar companions.

 Planetary system

-In 2012 a transiting hot Jupiter planet b was detected on a tight, circular orbit.
+In 2012 a transiting hot Jupiter planet, WASP-67b, was detected on a tight, circular orbit.
 Its equilibrium temperature is 1050 K.

 The planetary atmosphere contains water, and a cloud layer is located higher than in the similar gas giant HAT-P-38b, indicating a high planetary metallicity.